 It is interesting to note that the website did not show or mention Janet Lehman on the main page until around 2011.
 As seen in the screenshot below from the website in 2006, James Lehman is the only name on the splash screen.
-We’re not saying she wasn’t involved in the creation of the product, only that her name has gained prominence on the website in recent years.
+That’s not to imply that she was in no way involved in the creation of the product, only that her name has gained prominence on the website in recent years.

 The program teaches “tough love” parenting techniques.
-The opinion of this writer is that such techniques are sorely missed in today’s society, and for that reason, we whole-heartedly agree with a large portion of the program itself.
-The program requires consistency from the parents, which more lenient parents may find challenging.
-It also seems to be better suited for older children than much younger ones.
-One would certainly expect different techniques for a 5-year old than at 15-year old.
+We feel that such techniques are sorely missed in today’s society, and for that reason, we whole-heartedly agree with a large portion of the program.
+The program requires consistency from the parents, which may be challenging to more lenient parents.
+It also seems better suited for older children than much younger ones.
+One would certainly expect different techniques for a 5-year old than a 15-year old.

-If you order from the official website, the cost is $327, plus shipping, broken into three payments.
+If you order from the official website, the cost is $327, plus $19 shipping, for a total of $346, broken into three payments.

 Affiliate Program – Fake Reviews